cognitedata/cdp-spark-datasource/README.md

 The [Cognite Spark Data Source](https://github.com/cognitedata/cdp-spark-datasource) lets you use [Spark](https://spark.apache.org/) to read and write data from and to [Cognite Data Fusion](https://docs.cognite.com/dev/) (CDF).

+Check how long it takes to run tests on GitHub.

 Reads and writes are done in parallel using asynchronous calls.

 The instructions below explain how to read from, and write to, the different resource types in CDF.